j4c0d3h00g/CRMsimulations/README.md

 - `CRM_simulation_contamination_situation1.R`: evaluates the breakdown behavior of CRM using different weight functions.
 Here, only the amount of casewise contamination is increased.
 - `CRM_simulation_contamination_situation2.R`: evaluates the breakdown behavior of CRM using different weight functions.
 Here, only the amount of cellwise contamination is increased.
 - `CRM_simulation_contamination_situation3.R`: evaluates the breakdown behavior of CRM using different weight functions.
 Here, both the amount of casewise and cellwise contamination is increased.
 - `CRM_simulation_alpha.R`: evaluates whether the robustness of the CRM regression estimator can increase when the parameters for the weight functions are lowered.
+- `CRM_simulation_realdata.R`: evaluates the predictive performance of CRM using different weight functions in a real data application.
+To illustrate how CRM regression works in practice, a cellwise heatmap that shows which values are imputed for the outlying cells is included for CRM using the Hampel weight function.